COVID-19: Changing violence in relationships

 - Create signals and/or code words that will let your children know to get out and go to a pre-arranged place of safety.

-- Create signals that let your neighbours/family members know to create a supportive or defusing presence or call 000.
+- Create signals that let your neighbours/family members know to create a supportive or defusing presence or call emergency services.
 For example, a turned-on porch light, drawn shade, or an "I can't come over on Thursday after all" phone call.

 For the full list of things to consider to increase your safety, visit DVRCV here.

 If you are in immediate danger, please call your local emergency services.
 In Australia, that’s 000.